On this page

 New Zealand’s relationship with Latvia is friendly and, to the extent that constraints of size and distance allow, we are working towards to strengthening our political and economic ties.

 Latvia joined the United Nations in September 1991 and was the first Baltic state to join the World Trade Organisation.
 New Zealand regularly interacts with Latvia in these fora, and values its relationship with Latvia as a member state of the European Union and in the OECD.

 During the 1940s, a few hundred Latvians settled in New Zealand.
 The photographer Andris Apse is possibly the best-known Latvian New Zealander.
 Our modern people-to-people links are underpinned by a Working Holiday Scheme that was signed in 2008, with strong uptake by Latvians.

-- New Zealand is represented in Latvia by the New Zealand Embassy in Berlin
+- New Zealand is represented by the New Zealand Embassy to Poland.

-- Latvia is represented in New Zealand by the Embassy in London
+- Latvia is represented in New Zealand by the Embassy of the Republic of Latvia.

-- Edgars Rinkēvičs, Minister of Foreign Affairs, visited New Zealand in June 2015
+- August 2022: Edgars Rinkēvičs, Minister of Foreign Affairs, visited New Zealand